What do I do if I get a traffic ticket?

 If you’ve been pulled over and given a traffic ticket, or if you’ve received a traffic ticket in the mail, you should think carefully about your options before pleading guilty to it.
 When you plead guilty to a traffic ticket, you will incur all of the fines, penalties, points and license suspensions that go along with it.
-So, here are a few things to consider when you see those blue lights in the rear-view mirror.
+So, here are a few things to consider when you see those red and blue lights in the rear-view mirror.

 - Fines…and other costs